silviarodrigo/Ecosystem-Simulator/README.md

 This project is a Java-based ecosystem simulation developed in Eclipse.
 It models the life and interaction between two species within a customizable environment: carnivorous **wolves** and herbivorous **sheep**.
 The simulation progresses in time steps, allowing the user to monitor the delicate balance of a virtual ecosystem.

-This project was created as a practical assignment for a second-year programming course, focusing on Object-Oriented Programming (OOP) principles.
+This project was created focusing on Object-Oriented Programming (OOP) principles.

 ## Core Features